 - OKX

-Look for platforms offering transparent fees, high liquidity, and beginner tools.
+Look for platforms offering transparent fees, high liquidity, and beginner tools—especially if you’re exploring crypto options trading India for the first time.

 Basic Options Trading Strategies for Beginners